rice-glaciology/cresis_tutorials/docs/getting-started/file-transfer.md

-# Moving data in and out
+# Moving data on and off of the CReSIS server

-Remote work means bandwidth is a real constraint.
-A quad-pol frame is about 400 MB; a season is not something you casually copy.
-The general rule is **move computation to the data, not data to the computation** — and when you do move something, move the smallest useful thing.
+A lot of the data we work with is really large.
+A 20km quad-pol frame is about 400 MB; a season is not something you casually copy.
+The general rule is
+**move computation to the data, not data to the computation** — and when you do move something, move the smallest useful thing.

-## Public data: just download it
+## Public data

 Many processed products are public and need no credentials at all: